xAirx/ReactNative-RestaurantAppProject/README.md

 #### Part 3:

-      Configure The React application to make use of Redux
+      Configure The React application to make use of Redux   - done

-      Provide a form to enable users to submit their comments
+      Provide a form to enable users to submit their comments   - done

-      Validate the information entered by the users in the form
+      Validate the information entered by the users in the form   - done

-      Set up the form as a local form using the react-redux-form
+      Set up the form as a local form using the react-redux-form    - done

-           import { PRODUCTS } from '../shared/products';
-           import { COMMENTS } from '../shared/comments';
-           import { PROMOTIONS } from '../shared/promotions';
-           import { LEADERS } from '../shared/leaders';

-           export const initialState = {
-               products: PRODUCTS,
-               comments: COMMENTS,
-               promotions: PROMOTIONS,
-               leaders: LEADERS
-           };

-           export const Reducer = (state = initialState, action) => {
-               return state;
-           };

  #### Part 4 :